 Let’s Talk About Preventing Diabetes

-The Let’s Talk About Preventing Diabetes workshop is a 60-minute interactive program designed to help participants learn about diabetes and how to read signs and symptoms of prediabetes before being diagnosed.
+The Let’s Talk About Preventing Diabetes workshop is a 60-minute interactive program designed to help participants prevent diabetes, learn about the condition, and how to recognize signs and symptoms.

-WHL will partner with community organizations across the state to deliver workshops on the following topics:
+WHL partnered with community organizations across the state to deliver workshops on the following topics: